 From slippery TT bikes and track weapons to lightweight climbing bikes, Canadian company Cervélo have been at the leading edge of bicycle design and development since the company’s inception back in 1995.
 See below for more information.

-Like any good bike company, the name encompasses what they are about.
-Cervélo was founded by two engineers, Gerard Vroomen and Phil White who both had experience working in the bicycle and human powered vehicle design.
-The two put their bike-brains together to create a new brand with the goal of engineering the fastest most aerodynamic bikes anyone had ever seen.
+Loosely translating to ‘Bike Brain’, the Cervélo name encompasses what the company is all about.
+Founded by two engineers, Gerard Vroomen and Phil White, the duo put their bike-brains together to create a new brand with the goal of engineering the fastest, most aerodynamic bikes anyone had ever seen.

-The focus remains on the track and the road at Cervélo.
-All of their bike models are tested extensively and developed using computational fluid dynamics and wind tunnel testing to create bikes with the optimum combination of aerodynamics, stiffness, lightness and comfort.
+From these wind-cheating roots, the engineering based focus still remains on aero efficiency at Cervélo, with many of its offerings extensively tested and developed using computational fluid dynamics and wind tunnel testing.
+The end result is a fleet of bikes with an optimum combination of aerodynamics, stiffness, lightness, and comfort.

 Aiming at the top end of the market, the goal has always been to create high-performance bikes suited specifically to competition both on the road and on the track.
 For more information on ride options, see our dedicated Cervélo road and triathlon bike pages